 Pre-Adoption Questionnaire

-Thank you for showing an interest in our longtails.
+Thank you for showing an interest in our lovely longtails!

-Before committing to a rescue dog, we expect the whole of the family to be 100% sure.
+Before committing to a rescue dog, we expect the whole of the family to be 100% sure and happy to proceed with the adoption process.

 In some cases, one member of the family may be sure they want to adopt a dog and other members are not so sure.
 Sadly, situations such as this rarely work.
 Everyone needs to be sure that this is the right time for a new family member to be introduced.
 Our dogs deserve and we expect 100% honesty from our adopters.